Fahsairvw/Devop-e-commerce-system/Readme.md

 # Simulate a failure by deleting a service from EKS
 kubectl delete deployment shippingservice

-# Traffic should automatically reroute to the Linode cluster
+# Traffic automatically reroutes to the Linode cluster
-# The application should continue working without interruption
+# The application continues working without interruption
 ```

 ---